futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-17-CSS-Grid/readme.md

 }
 ```

-grid-row Property:
+### grid-row

-The grid-row property defines on which row to place an item.
+grid-row property defines on which row to place an item.

 You define where the item will start, and where the item will end.

-Note: The grid-row property is a shorthand property for the grid-row-start and the grid-row-end properties.
+Note: The `grid-row property` is a `shorthand` property for the `grid-row-start` and the `grid-row-end` properties.

-To place an item, you can refer to line numbers, or use the keyword "span" to define how many rows the item will span:
+To place an item, you can refer to `line numbers`, or use the keyword "`span`" to define `how many rows the item will span`:

 ```css
 Example